-Backing Robinhood, Jay Z’s Roc Nation invests in would-be Rockefellers
+Backing Robinhood, JAY-Z’s Roc Nation invests in would-be Rockefellers

 Should I buy an Apple HomePod?

-Roc Nation, the full service entertainment management company created by the music impresario Shawn Carter (better known as Jay Z), is making an investment in financial trading platform Robinhood.
+Roc Nation, the full-service entertainment management company created by the music impresario Shawn Carter (better known as JAY-Z), is making an investment in financial trading platform Robinhood.

 The investment, through Roc Nation’s Arrive subsidiary, is the latest instance of a celebrity rapper plowing cash into Robinhood’s free-to-trade investment platform.
 The company also counts Snoop Dogg and Nasir Jones (also known as Nas) among its big-time backers.

 Robinhood is actually Arrive’s third investment into a high-growth startup tech company.
-The firm has also backed Devialt, a French audio technology company, and InSite Applications, a location sharing platform that’s planning to launch its services later this year.
+The firm has also backed Devialt, a French audio technology company, and InSite Applications, a location-sharing platform that’s planning to launch its services later this year.

 In addition to boatloads of cash, which has valued Robinhood at roughly $1.3 billion, the San Francisco startup has also picked up 3 million users trading in both stocks and cryptocurrency.